Dublin Port: Other activities

-Within the main port enclave, on the north side of the river, are a power generating station (gas-fired), several oil terminals and number of slightly-related businesses, and a Circle K petrol station on Bond Road.
+Within the main port enclave, on the north side of the river, are a power generating station (gas-fired), several oil terminals and a number of slightly-related businesses, and a Circle K petrol station on Bond Road.
 Entered at the north side of the port, but lying in East Wall, is one end of the Dublin Port Tunnel.

 Since 2015 DPC has been involved in a series of heritage and community projects, including the Diving Bell Museum, the Tolka Greenway, the Maritime Garden, and the Pumphouse Heritage Zone.
 In 2020, the Liffey to Tolka Greenway, designed with Grafton Architects, was announced with support from the port company.